Des465/retina-disease-classification/README.md

 ## Approach

 - **EfficientNet-B3** pretrained on ImageNet, fine-tuned on the fundus dataset.
 B3 was a compromise: bigger variants overfit quickly on a dataset this size.
 - **Training loop** using Adam, with learning-rate warmup and plateau-based scheduling.
-Warmup mattered more than I expected — without it the early epochs destabilised the pretrained weights.
+Warmup mattered more than I expected, without it the early epochs destabilised the pretrained weights.
 - **Augmentation** via Albumentations: colour jitter, Gaussian blur, flips.
 Fundus images vary a lot in illumination and colour between cameras, so colour jitter is closer to realistic variation than a generic augmentation choice.
 - **Class imbalance** handled through augmentation rather than resampling.